 The same regulations and laws as described under Chapter 1, Part B (Policy), Section (g) apply to GE animals, although some specific requirements such as labeling and traceability have not yet been developed for GE animals.
-As described above, the regulatory framework for animal cloning is under review by the Brazilian Congress and will likely fall under the authority of MAPA.
-There are no specifics in the draft legislation for animal cloning regarding labeling and traceability for products of animal cloning.
 Brazilian consumer laws apply to all products of GE plants, GE animals, or animal cloning in terms of basic and general information about the product for the consumer.